DHTMLX/scheduler-docs/data/pdf.md

 {{note
 The service is free, but the output PDF file will contain the library's watermark under the GPL license.
-In case you buy a license, the result of export will be available without a watermark during the valid support period (1 month for Commercial license and 12 months for the Enterprise one).
+In case you buy a license, the result of export will be available without a watermark during the valid support period (12 months for all PRO licenses).
 }}

 Using Export Services